 I always wanted to join the armed forces, whether it was here or or in the Dominican Republic.
 I was 8 or 9 years old when I realized that I wanted to fly.

 I attended Lincoln High School in Yonkers, New York.
 My best friend, Nicole [Mármol] also went through the Camino program.
 I remember walking down the hallway to my guidance counselor’s office and Nicole came out from his office.
-She started talking to me about Manhattan College and the Camino program, and that convinced me.
+She started talking to me about Manhattan University and the Camino program, and that convinced me.
 [The program] is a great opportunity for people who speak English as their second language and want to improve, and to be around people 24/7 who are speaking the language.

 What made you want to attend college?